YOU ARE HERE: // About Us // Our History

 The Seventh-day Adventist denomination is the fourth largest religious denomination of the Bahamas.
-The Adventist work started in 1893 when a missionary came to our shores and what officially organized in 1911.
+The Adventist work started in 1893 when a missionary came to our shores and was officially organized in 1911.
 However, some form of organization started as early as 1908.

 The field was first called The Bahamas Mission of Seventh-day Adventists (then Conference) because the field included all the islands of the Bahamas.

 However, in 2003, after much growth, the field was divided in two, to include the North Bahamas Conference (Abaco, Grand Bahamas, Bimini and Berry Islands) and the South Bahamas Conference, to include New Providence and the remaining islands in the central and south Bahamas.

 With a history of over 126 years the South Bahamas Conference consists of 49 churches scattered throughout the Central and Southern Bahamas, and has a membership over 16,000 who seek to spread the gospel of Jesus Christ.

 Within the organization, there are three conference schools.
 These are: Bahamas Academy Secondary, Bahamas Academy Elementary located in Nassau, and The Grand Bahama Academy which is situated on the island of Grand Bahama.

 The Conference Administration, though young, consists of a competent and gifted team that is supported by a cadre of able departmental directors, pastors, conference workers and laymen.